Friday, May 23, 2025

 • We serve God by doing good and living with joy for Him every day.

 God made you for a reason.
 You are special, loved, and called to live for Him.
-And the more you know Him, the more you will love and want to serve Him!
+The more you know Him, the more you will love and want to serve Him.

 Let us pray: